Leadership at Central

 “Our hope and prayer for Central is that every member would be blessed with a place where they can serve God and others.”

-Bruce and Celia have been married for 42-years and have been Central members since 1981.
+Bruce and Celia have been married for 47-years and have been Central members since 1981.
 Bruce grew up in Quanah and retired as a District Chief after a 31-year career with the Amarillo Fire Department.
 Celia was raised in Ralls and Stratford and, after a stint as a stay-at-home mom, worked for a dozen years with our student ministry here at Central.
-They have two children and six grandkids here in Amarillo and Abilene and a nephew beginning his fourth year at ACU.
+They have a son and daughter-in-law and four grandchildren in Abilene, another son, daughter-in-law and two grandchildren in Amarillo, and a nephew in Frisco.

-The Tidmores are faithful volunteers with our Loaves and Fishes ministry, with Carenet, and serve as class leaders for the Jericho/Jars of Clay Bible class that meets in Room 17.
+The Tidmores serve as class leaders for the Galatians 3:28 Bible class that meets in Room 17.